sd-godaddy/log-wizzard/GITHUBPAGE.md

 # Why? & What?

-It's the simple spring boot log formatter.
+It's the simple spring boot log formatter for fromat often called JSON Log Format

 I've tried to use pino-pretty library but there was a problem with clearning java stack in the log to make it more readable so I just made this library - Little weekend project.